 Even though we didn’t pack our bag alone, and a lot of what is in there is really unfair and not our fault, it is still our job in adulthood to figure out what to do with all of it.

 Our default reaction is to desire to rid ourselves of these hardships and to banish them to a place where we don’t have to deal with them, feel them, or think about them.
-However, this avoidance ends up having the opposite affect; our problems get bigger and more overwhelming the longer we go without addressing them.
+You’ve tried ignoring, avoiding, or numbing these problems.

 The more we try to ignore wounds from the past, the more they end up affecting us in important places – especially our relationships.
 Forming and maintaining secure and trusting attachments in our relationships can become a huge source of pain and struggle.